 Interested in learning more about joining Aberdeenshire Youth forum?
 Just subscribe free to this page and welcome to the team

-We will post surveys and polls to find out more about issues and aspirations voiced by Aberdeenshire Young People.
+We will post surveys and polls here to find out more about issues and aspirations voiced by Aberdeenshire Young People.

-Coming up soon!
-Look out for surveys and polls designed by young people, around the themes identified by young people at the Aberdeenshire Youth Forum Re-Launch.
+Current!
+Click the forum tab below to take part in discussion on the themes identified by young people at the Aberdeenshire Youth Forum Re-Launch.
 Have peek at the themes on the What Happened Report

 We will also post anonymised survey results and reports here as well as sharing these with all our Youth Voice Representatives including your MSYPs and Youth Forums.